Client Acquisition Strategies for Local Businesses That Actually Work

 • Social media activity exists without a clear conversion path

-This insight is something I regularly break down in short form on LinkedIn and Instagram when walking through real audits and visibility fixes.
+This valuable insight is something I frequently share in concise posts on LinkedIn and Instagram, highlighting real audits and actionable visibility solutions that drive results.

 Why visibility matters more than activity